Policy on Continuing Education Credits

 A minimum of 20% of total education points must be earned from educational offerings given by presenters outside the candidate’s institution.

 For PRESENTING educational material at workshops, seminars, conferences, and in-service training, points may be earned as listed below.
-Presentations on non-fundraising related topics or presentations related to employment or professional responsibilities do not qualify for continuing education points.
+Presentations on non-fundraising related topics, podcasts, or presentations related to employment or professional responsibilities do not qualify for continuing education points.
 This includes presentations delivered by consultants to clients.

-Education points for coordinating educational programmes may be entered as service learning if the candidate does not present.
+Education points for coordinating educational Programs may be entered as service learning if the candidate does not present.

 For AUTHORING published materials, points are awarded on a sliding scale.
 Published materials must be a fundraising-related article, chapter, book, or dissertation.
 Materials related to employment responsibilities do not qualify for continuing education points.
 All materials submitted for points must have been published since the candidate’s last certification/recertification.
-A maximum of thirty (30) points for authoring is permitted.
+A maximum of thirty (30) points for authoring is permitted and will count towards the maximum of thirty-six (36) points for developing and presenting sessions.

 ARTICLES must cover a fundraising-related topic as outlined in this policy and must be a minimum of 500 words in length.
 5 points will be awarded for each article.
 Candidate’s name must appear as the article’s author or co-author and a full bibliographic citation and copy of the article must be provided.
-Self-published items and blogs may not be submitted for points in this category.
+Self-published items and blogs are not eligible for points in this category.

 Continuing Professional Education activities reported to CFRE International must be in subject areas covered on the CFRE Test Content Outline.
-The Test Content Outline is located in the CFRE International Candidate Handbook and on the CFRE website at www.cfre.org, click on Exam Information.
+The Test Content Outline is located in the CFRE Candidate Handbook and on the CFRE website at www.cfre.org, click on Exam Prep.

 - Current and Prospective Donor Research